hugocasser/MeetupAPI/README.md

-# ModsenMeetupAPI
+# MeetuAPI
- Test task for modsen internship:CRUD Web API for working with events (creation, modification, deletion, receipt)
+ Microservice web application to work with events.
 # Technologies used:
 1. .Net 7;
 2. Entity Framework Core;